giellalt/giellalt.github.io/dicts/nds/Fabric.md

 Note that the underscores in method names are converted to hyphens in command names.
 Thus `fab restart-running` invokes the method `restart_running`.

+# A closer look at some commands
+## restart-service

+This command tries restarting the server process in two ways.
+The second one is the one currently in use in practice.
+1. If a file called `PROJECT.wsgi` exists, e.g. `sanit.wsgi`, touch it to restart the service.
+2. If this file does not exist, run the command `sudo service nds-PROJECT restart`.
 # Further reading

 * [The Fabric website](https://www.fabfile.org/)